Welcome To Robin's Article Page

 knowledge of God's love, and being taught that if a person committed suicide they could not go to heaven, I could not have survived, I would be dead.

 One day, I couldn't take it anymore, I had just learned the story of my birth and realized I was the reason for my mother's drinking and rages, and that maybe if I were dead, she would stop and everyone else could have peace.
 After all how could so many people be wrong.
 I was the scum of the earth and all would be better off without me.
 All this ran through my mind as I cut lightly on my wrist with a razor blade.
 It would only hurt for a moment, I convinced myself, and then it would be over.
 Just as I lifted the razor to make the final deep cut I would need, my oldest brother Terry kicked in the door and stopped me.
-How he knew what I was doing I'll never know, maybe he was concerned about the length of time I spent in the bathroom, maybe God sent him, I dont know for sure.
+How he knew what I was doing I'll never know, maybe he was concerned about the length of time I spent in the bathroom, maybe God sent him, I don't know for sure.
 I did find out in later years that he, too, had once tried suicide, as did all my brother's and sister's at one time in their life.
-I guess they, too, had been plagued by bad labels.
+I guess they, too, had been plagued by bad labels. (update on 11-21-2019: I recently brought this up to Terry and he said he never did do that and he had no idea what I was talking about.
+So was it an angel?
+I probably won't know until I can ask Jesus in heaven)

 When I was in sixth grade my step-sister, Jan, who was already married with four children of her own, gave me a card for my confirmation.
 In that card she wrote that Jesus loved me so much He died for me.